How BaaS Provider Treasury Prime Builds its Open Banking API Solutions

-We know how challenging it is to find a partner API you can trust as much as the work from your own team.
+We know how challenging it is to find an open banking API partner you can trust as much as the work from your own team.
 Our response is to be as transparent as possible about how we work, so that developers know exactly what they are getting into when they start using our banking as a service (BaaS) platform.

 One thing that makes Treasury Prime unique is our equal focus on both fintechs and banks.
 We don’t just digitize banking or provide open banking API solutions to fintechs, but we act as an intermediary between two very different markets that need to work together to achieve mutual success.